Atypos.family

 5. "He'll grow out of it"

-Why it hurts: because autism isn't something you grow out of — and that phrase carries the idea that being autistic is a problem to overcome.
+Why it hurts: because autism isn't something you grow out of.

 Try instead: "Each age brings different things, right?
 How's this phase been?"